-When activated, the gate arm light nearest the tip shall be illuminated continuously and the other lights shall flash alternately in unison with the flashing-light signals.
+When activated, the gate arm light nearest the tip shall be illuminated continuously and the other lights shall flash alternately in unison with the flashinglight signals.

-The entrance gate arm mechanism shall be designed to fail safe in the down position.
+The approach lane gate arm mechanism shall be designed to fail safe in the down position.